joaomrcsmartins/sfl-for-microservices-via-log-analysis/README.md

-# thesis-meic-debugging-microservices-applications
+# Spectrum-based Fault Localization for Microservices via Log Analysis

 Code repository that supports my Master Thesis.
-The goal is to develop a novel technique for debugging microservices by leveraging logging and tracing information and applying an SFL (spectrum-based fault localization) technique based on that information.
+The goal is to develop a novel technique for debugging microservices by leveraging logging information and applying the SFL (spectrum-based fault localization) technique based on that information.

 The project is two-fold (at the moment).
 First, there must be a way to parse log information and extract it in a programmable format.
 The project files dedicated to it are in [microservices-log-processor](https://github.com/joaomrcsmartins/thesis-meic-debugging-microservices-applications/tree/main/microservices-log-processor).